ONW Forensics Invitational NIETOC

 Mechanics: (I'm not going to decide the round on these things by themselves, but they undeniably affect my ability to evaluate it)

-- Delivery - I care way more about clarity than speed; I have yet to hear anybody that I thought was clear enough and too fast.
+- Delivery - I care way more about clarity than speed; I have yet to hear anybody who I thought was clear enough and too fast.
 I'll say "clear" if you ask me to, but ultimately the burden is on you.
+Slowing down and enunciating for tags and analytics makes it more likely that I'll get everything.

-- Cross Examination - Don't use cross-ex to make arguments, and don't badger each other incessantly.
-Make your point or get an answer, then move on.
+- Cross Examination - Make your point or get an answer, then move on.
+Don't use cross-ex to make arguments.
+Be polite.

-- Prep Time - I don't think prep should stop until the flash drive comes out of your computer, but I won't take it upon myself to police prep as long as both teams are reasonable.
+- Prep Time - I don't think prep should stop until the flash drive comes out of your computer or the email is sent, but I won't take it upon myself to police prep as long as both teams are reasonable.

 Argumentation: (I'll probably be fine with whatever you want to do, and you shouldn't feel the need to fundamentally change your strategy for me.
-These are preferences, not rules; I've voted for teams who haven't done the things below and against teams who have.)
+These are preferences, not rules.)

 - CPs/DAs - I prefer specific solvency and link cards (I'm sure you do, too), but generics are fine provided you do the work.

-- Framework - I prefer that framework gets its own page on the flow, and that it gets developed beyond each side establishing that they have a framework different from the other team.
+- Framework - I prefer that framework gets its own page on the flow, and that it gets substantive development beyond each side reading frontlines at each other/me.

 - Performance - I prefer that you identify the function of the ballot as clearly and as early as possible.